code-and-effect/effective_test_bot/README.md

 There are 9 different `crud_action_test` test suites that can be run individually.
 The class level `crud_test` runs all of them at once.

-The following `crud_action_test`s are available:
+The following instance level `crud_action_test` methods are available:

-- `:index` - signs in as the given user, finds or creates a resource, visits `resources_path` and checks that a collection of resources has been assigned.
+- `crud_action_test(:index)` signs in as the given user, finds or creates a resource, visits `resources_path` and checks that a collection of resources has been assigned.
-- `:new` - signs in as the given user, visits `new_resource_path`, and checks for a properly named form appropriate to the resource.
+- `crud_action_test(:new)` signs in as the given user, visits `new_resource_path`, and checks for a properly named form appropriate to the resource.
-- `:create_invalid` - signs in as the given user, visits `new_resource_path` and submits an empty form.
+- `crud_action_test(:create_invalid)` signs in as the given user, visits `new_resource_path` and submits an empty form.
 Checks that all errors are properly assigned and makes sure a new resource was not created.
-- `:create_valid` - signs in as the given user, visits `new_resource_path`, and submits a valid form.
+- `crud_action_test(:create_valid)` signs in as the given user, visits `new_resource_path`, and submits a valid form.
 Checks for any errors and makes sure a new resource was created.
-- `:show` - signs in as the given user, finds or creates a resource, visits `resource_path` and checks that the resource is shown.
+- `crud_action_test(:show)` signs in as the given user, finds or creates a resource, visits `resource_path` and checks that the resource is shown.
-- `:edit` - signs in as the given user, finds or creates a resource, visits `edit_resource_path` and checks that an appropriate form exists for this resource.
+- `crud_action_test(:edit)` signs in as the given user, finds or creates a resource, visits `edit_resource_path` and checks that an appropriate form exists for this resource.
-- `:update_invalid` - signs in as the given user, finds or creates a resource, visits `edit_resource_path` and submits an empty form.
+- `crud_action_test(:update_invalid)` signs in as the given user, finds or creates a resource, visits `edit_resource_path` and submits an empty form.
 Checks that the existing resource wasn't updated and that all errors are properly assigned and displayed.
-- `:update_valid` - signs in as the given user, finds or creates a resource, visits `edit_resource_path` and submits a valid form.
+- `crud_action_test(:update_valid)` signs in as the given user, finds or creates a resource, visits `edit_resource_path` and submits a valid form.
 Checks for any errors and makes sure the existing resource was updated.
-- `:destroy` - signs in as the given user, finds or creates a resource, visits `resources_path`.
+- `crud_action_test(:destroy)` signs in as the given user, finds or creates a resource, visits `resources_path`.
 It then finds or creates a link to destroy the resource and clicks the link.
 Checks for any errors and makes sure the resource was deleted.
 If the resource `respond_to?(:archived)` it will check for archive behavior instead of delete.

 Also,

-- `:tour` - signs in as a given user and runs all of the above `crud_action_test`s inside one test.
+- `crud_action_test(:tour)` signs in as a given user and calls all the above `crud_action_test` methods from inside one test.
 The animated .gif produced from this test suite records the entire process of creating, showing, editing and deleting a resource from start to finish.
-It also makes all the same assertions as running the test suites individually.
+It makes all the same assertions as running the test suites individually.

 A quick note on speed:  You can speed up these test suites by fixturing, seeding or first creating an instance of the resource being tested.
 Any tests that need to `find_or_create_resource` check for an existing resource first, otherwise visit `new_resource_path` and submit a form to create the resource.
 Having a resource already created will speed up these test suites.